© Benno Klandt

 Kloke performs as a soloist and as a chamber music partner at renowned festivals and stages worldwide.
-Recent highlights include concerts at the Tonhalle in Düsseldorf, the Semperopera in Dresden, Steinway Hall in London and New York, the KKL Lucerne, the Kraków Philharmonic, the Rudolf-Oetker-Hall in Bielefeld, Carnegie Hall, the Eilat Festival in Israel, the Schleswig Holstein Festival and the renowned Moritzburg Festival in Dresden.
-She has worked with various conductors including J. Bergmann, E. Klemm, D. Behnke, S. Westphal, C. During und S. di Vittorio.
-In the Fall of 2016 the classical music label Naxos released a CD of Sina Kloke performing the Ralph Vaughan Williams “Suite for Piano” and the “Fantasia for Piano and Orchestra” with the Chamber Orchestra of New York which met with critical acclaim: “All six pieces (Suite of Six Short Pieces for Solo Piano) are played with subtlety and conviction.
-The listener will be impressed” (MusicWeb International).
+Recent highlights include concerts at the Elbphilharmonie in Hamburg, the Cologne Philharmonic, the Gasteig in Munich, the Tonhalle in Düsseldorf, the Semperopera in Dresden, the Steinway Hall in London and New York, the KKL Lucerne, the Kraków Philharmonic, the Rudolf-Oetker-Hall in Bielefeld, Carnegie Hall in New York, the Eilat Festival in Israel, the Schleswig Holstein Festival and the Moritzburg Festival in Dresden.
+In the upcoming season Sina Kloke will give debut recitals at the Enescu Festival in Bucharest and at the Konzerthaus Berlin.

 Sina Kloke has been awarded prizes from “The German Music association“, the publisher Schott, the “International Piano and Strings Competition“ New York, the International Piano Competition in Munich, the “International Concerto Competition” Hastings/UK, the “Metropolitan International Piano Competition“, and most recently the soloist prize of the Chamber Orchestra of New York.